Bombay Legislative Council: History

-The Indian Councils Act 1909 officially introduced the method of electing members to the Council, but did not provide for direct election of the members.
-It abolished automatic official (executive) majorities in the Council and gave its members the power to move resolutions upon matters of general public interest and the budget and also to ask supplementary questions.
+The Indian Councils Act 1909 officially introduced the method of electing members to the council, but did not provide for direct election of the members.
+It abolished automatic official (executive) majorities in the council and gave its members the power to move resolutions upon matters of general public interest and the budget and also to ask supplementary questions.

-Based on the recommendations of the Montague-Chelmsford report, the Government of India Act of 1919 was enacted.
-The Act enlarged the Bombay legislative council and increased the strength of elected members to be greater than that of nominated and official members.
+Based on the recommendations of the Montague-Chelmsford report, the Government of India Act 1919 was enacted.
+The act enlarged the Bombay legislative council and increased the strength of elected members to be greater than that of nominated and official members.
 It introduced a system of dyarchy in the Provinces.

-The Government of India Act of 1935 abolished dyarchy and established provincial autonomy.
+The Government of India Act 1935 abolished dyarchy and established provincial autonomy.
 It created a bicameral legislature in the Bombay province.
-The Legislature consisted of the Governor and two Legislative bodies - a Legislative Assembly and a Legislative Council.
-The Council was a permanent body not subject to dissolution by the Governor and one-third of its members retired every three years.
+The legislature consisted of the governor and two legislative bodies - a Legislative Assembly and a Legislative Council.
+The council was a permanent body not subject to dissolution by the governor and one-third of its members retired every three years.

 After India became independent in 1947 and the Indian Constitution was adopted in 1950, the Legislative Council continued to be the upper chamber of the legislature of the Bombay State.

 The legislature of Bombay State ceased to exist in 1960 after the bifurcation of Bombay into Maharashtra and Gujarat.